• Skip to primary navigation

 Does your dog urinate on the furniture or walls of your house?

 Urine marking is a normal, instinctive dog behavior, most often in males, particularly unneutered males, but sometimes in females as well.
 Dogs generally mark on vertical surfaces, and it may be just a few drops.
 Your dog can relieve himself outside and then still come in and mark.
-It’s not a housetraining issue as much as a territorial one.
+It’s not a housetraining issue as much as a territorial or stress-induced one.

 Dogs that mark are not trying to tell us that they’re in charge, and they don’t do it out of spite or anger.
 It’s more like a calling card that says, “I was here”.
 Marking is generally a sign of anxiety, rather than dominance.
 Adding another pet to your household can trigger marking.
 So can the presence of an animal, like a neighborhood cat or fox, on your property.
 Anything new – a baby, boyfriend, sofa, shopping bag, visitor’s backpack, even the smell of other animals on your shoes – can provoke marking.